cloudandbigdatalab/OpenStack-Doc/nova/Introduction.md

 ## Outline ##
 - 1) Introduction
 - 2) Architecture
+	- 2.1) Interactions with other OpenStack Services
+		- 2.1) Glance
 - 3) Installation
 	- 3.1) Installing Nova from DevStack Source
 	- 3.2) Installing Nova from Packages